hy-ml/cuda-lenet/README.md

 # CUDA implementation of LeNet

-These codes was implemented in 2019 class assginment in Special Course on Computer Architectures in Keio University. http://www.am.ics.keio.ac.jp/comparc/
+These codes was implemented in 2019 class assginments in Special Course on Computer Architectures in Keio University. http://www.am.ics.keio.ac.jp/comparc/

 ## Hot to use.